Distinguish Yourself. Earn the FACE® Distinction

 Candidates must meet the requirements below.

-1. Curriculum Vitae (CV) – Your CV must be specific including start and finish dates for all training and professional experience as well as any additional information that is time sensitive.
-All listed training periods must be verified by an accompanying certificate indicating start and completion dates.
-Failure to include this information will result in rejection of your application.
+1. Curriculum Vitae (CV) – Your CV must be specific, including start and finish dates for all training and professional experience as well as any additional, time-sensitive information.
+All listed training periods must be verified by an accompanying certificate that indicates the start and completion dates.
+Failure to include this information will result in the rejection of your application.

-3. Membership Dues – Have completed three (3) consecutive years or more of dues paying active membership as outlined in the AACE Bylaws.
-The current year’s dues must have been paid as of January 31st of that year (e.g., when applying in 2023 for the 2024 Fellows Induction Convocation 2023 dues must have been paid for by January 31, 2023).
-The upcoming year’s dues cannot be applied as one of the three (3) years. (e.g., when applying in 2023 for the 2024 FACE Induction Convocation, dues must have been paid for 2021, 2022 and 2023.)
-When a year of membership dues are not paid for a year, the three consecutive years requirement starts over.
-Prior to applying, verify with the AACE staff membership department that your dues are current for three (3) years.
+3. Membership Dues – Have completed three (3) consecutive years or more of dues-paying active membership as outlined in the AACE Bylaws.
+The current year’s dues must have been paid as of January 31st of that year. (e.g., when applying in 2025 for the 2026 Fellows Induction Convocation, 2025 dues must have been paid for by January 31, 2025).
+The upcoming year’s dues cannot be applied as one of the three (3) years. (e.g., when applying in 2025 for the 2026 FACE Induction Convocation, dues must have been paid for 2023, 2024, and 2025.)
+If a year of membership dues is not paid for a year, the three consecutive years requirement restarts.
+Before applying, please verify with the AACE staff membership department that your dues are current for a period of three (3) years.

 4. Certification/Training – You must select one of the following, then upload the supporting documentation for that selection.